soroel/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-function that ges the length of a prefix substring
+function that searches for any of a set of bytes